We think this TV show stands out for:

 Is it any good?

 On the surface, this may appear to be yet another teen melodrama, but thanks to witty dialogue, unique direction, and exceptional acting, this unpredictable neo-noir sets itself a cut above the rest.
-That said, Veronica Mars' storylines can often be dark, complicated, and scary for young viewers; one episode features a bus of school kids that goes off a cliff, while another features a rape with complicated implications about power, abuse, and misogyny (that said, this particular plot twist is justifiably lauded for the nuanced, sensitive way it depicts rape and its ensuing and often long-lasting trauma).
+That said, Veronica Mars' storylines can often be dark, complicated, and scary for young viewers: one episode features a bus of school kids that goes off a cliff, while another features a rape with complicated implications about power, abuse, and misogyny (that said, this particular plot twist is justifiably lauded for the nuanced, sensitive way it depicts rape and its ensuing and often long-lasting trauma).

 What are the positives and negatives of high school popularity?
 How does Veronica's change in status affect her actions?
 They can also talk about the race and class issues that the show raises -- do teens see these types of problems in their own community?